Product management: A primer

 For simplicity, we’re using “product management,” “product development” and “product ownership” interchangeably.
 Of course, these roles/titles can be interpreted differently.
 So what are the essential roles of product in a news organization and why is it important?

-- Product can also mean owning a “service” instead of a “thing” — for example, a product manager could lead a news organization’s live events business — including content, audience building, marketing, programming, logistics, ticketing, revenue, etc.
+- Product can also mean owning a “service” instead of a “thing.”
+For example, a product manager could lead a news organization’s live events business, including content, audience building, marketing, programming, logistics, ticketing and revenue.

-- Product management discipline connects what you’re measuring with what you do next, which is especially necessary to institutionalize audience-centric mentality
+- Product management connects what you’re measuring with what you do next, which is especially necessary to institutionalize an audience-centric mentality.

 - People in product roles have to be able to take tactical and strategic views of the work (the view from the balcony and the view from the dance floor), with special attention to putting their teammates in a position to succeed, which requires humility and excellent communication skills.